agungTuanany/NodeJS_course_by_maximillian/chapter-23-working-with-rest-apis-the-basic/README.md

 will need for any NodeJS application you're going to build.

-Now, I want to move away from one important thing that we always did thus far and that's the rending of template with EJS.
+Now, I want to move away from one important thing that we always did thus far and that's the rendering of template with EJS.
 It's common thing to do that in a lot of NodeJS applications but there also is a very popular alternative kind of, or a very common over kind of NodeJS application that you'll work with or that you'll build as a web developer; and that are REST API.